Bhaney44/Intelligence_Database/README.md

 Summary
 ---

-This repository is a database of patent information relating to intelligent systems sampled from our proprietary intelligence patent database.
-The Intelligence Patent Database includes the patent number, title, classification numbers, abstracts, inventors, assignees, and claims for all artificial intelligence patents, including: reinforcement learning, quantum computing, deep learning, k-means clustering and more.
+This repository is a database of patent information relating to intelligent systems sampled from our proprietary Intelligence Patent Database.
+The complete Intelligence Patent Database includes the patent number, title, classification numbers, abstracts, inventors, assignees, and claims for all artificial intelligence patents, including: reinforcement learning, quantum computing, deep learning, k-means clustering and more.

 Citation
 ---